xinpeiJ-oda/Kingsware-/Excel自动化/Excel.md

 There are two methods for RPA to operate Excel:

-1. Based on the COM interface: Application Integration > Excel.
+1. Based on the COM interface: App Integration > Excel.

    ![image-20220509161404157](Excel.assets/image-20220509161404157.png)